TomCosaert/FoundryVTT-ICRPG/README.md

 Items do not support attributes to be automatically added to the loot values of the character sheet, as it would be hard to differentiate between situations in which item bonuses are applicable and in which not.
 This is something users have to track themselves.

-I acquired **permission** from the author/designer Brandish Gilhelm (also known as Hankerin Ferinale) of [Runehammer Games](https://www.runehammer.online/) to make this game system available to the Foundry VTT community as-is, but without including any source material content such as item loot tables as compendia.
+## Improvements

-Planned **future** improvements include adding support for scene Target Numbers (TN), Timers, optional Stun and Supply attributes and more…
+Planned **future** improvements include:
+- adding support for scene Target Numbers (TN) and Timers
+- adding optional Stun and Supply attributes
+- adding more translations

+## Installation

 In Foundry VTT, use the following **Manifest URL** to install the game system:
 ```
 https://raw.githubusercontent.com/TomCosaert/FoundryVTT-ICRPG/master/system.json
 ```

+## Attribution

+I acquired **permission** from the author/designer Brandish Gilhelm (also known as Hankerin Ferinale) of [Runehammer Games](https://www.runehammer.online/) to make this game system available to the Foundry VTT community as-is, but without including any source material content such as item loot tables as compendia.

+Thanks to Diego Martinez for the Spanish translations!

+## Links

 For more information, visit the following pages:
 * [Personal Blog](https://alphacore.be/foundryvtt-icrpg/)